valyu-network/lmstudio-valyu-plugin/README.md

 - "Use `valyu_deepsearch` to find the latest earnings news for Apple."
 - "Use `valyu_contents` to fetch the full article from https://example.com."

+## Recommended Models

+The following model families have been tested and work well with tool calling:

+- **Qwen**
+- **Gemma**
+- **Granite**

+## Known Issues

+- **gpt-oss and smaller LLMs**: These models are known to have issues with tool calling or processing search results, causing them to call search tools in a loop repeatedly despite being given the right context.
+If you encounter this issue, we recommend using larger or more capable models.

 ## License

 ISC